handpoint/ecommdoc/docs/3dsecure.md

 ## 3-D Secure Authentication Data {#3dSecureAuthenticationData}

 The 3-D Secure system uses various data fields to report the authentication status of the Cardholder.
-Each 3-D Secure version may use slightly different terminology for the fields and have slightly different values but for ease of use the Gateway uses the terminology and values as described in this appendix.
+Each 3-D Secure version may use slightly different terminology for the fields and have slightly different values but for ease of use the Gateway uses the terminology and values as described below.

 The field’s values would normally be populated by the Gateway’s 3DS Server component (The 3DS Server is the Gateway/Merchant component that provides the interface with the 3DS Directory Server), however you may choose to use your own 3DS Server component and provide the values.